attila9778/aws_athena_datasource_connector/README.md

 For the first attempt I went to the management console I put managed to quickly set it up by using clickops.

-Here is the guide I used that gave me support on the journey:
+Here is the [guide](https://medium.com/piateamtech/how-to-use-athena-jdbc-connector-for-rds-database-from-athena-on-aws-environment-25c282b6fdc2) I used that gave me support on the journey:

 The next step was implementing using Python CDK which seemed a harder problem.
-First thing I looked at was the documentation of the data source connector itself, but I found only Level 1 Cfn construct.
-Also, to create the connector I needed an AWS Lambda Function wrapped in AWS SAM (Serverless Application Model), which seemed like another barely documented service that I had to use.
+First thing I looked at was the documentation of the data source connector itself, but I found only [Level 1 Cfn construct that](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_appconfig/CfnApplication.html) is vaguely documented.
+Also, to create the connector I needed an AWS Lambda
+Function wrapped in AWS SAM (Serverless Application Model), which seemed like another barely documented service that I had to use.
 At that time LLMs were in their early steps, so I was using the OG internet search engine to get an example on implementing it.

-Fortunately, I found an example written in TypeScript.
+Fortunately, I found an [example written in TypeScript](https://aws.plainenglish.io/aws-cdk-athena-rds-ddfa2a5859be).
 Strangely, the configuration had to be provided using a JSON dictionary.
 I felt saved.
 I managed to implement it by translating the Typescript code and using Python CDK contstructs.